mbeddr/mps-platform-docs/src/doc/docs/mbeddr/index.md

 !!! question "Why are there two context action tools?"

     The context actions tool from ^^com.mbeddr.mpsutil.contextactions^^ was developed first.
-Later, JetBrains developed their own tool that works the same as the one from mpsutil.
+Later, JetBrains developed their tool that works the same as the one from mpsutil.
 Nowadays both tool windows coexist.

 !!! warning "I am using some mbeddr languages in my project but some of them aren't deployed."